LiliaFramework/Lilia/documentation/docs/libraries/lia.database.md

 **Purpose**

-Returns the least busy database object and its pool index. *(MySQLOO only)*
+Returns the least busy database object and its pool index.

 **Parameters**